annisa-rachma/admin-turu/README.md

 - Admins and staff can add new lodgings and lodging types.

 ### Editing Lodgings:
-- Admins can edit all lodging details and change statuses.
+- Admins can edit all lodging details and change status.
 - Staff can edit only their own lodging details.

 ### Viewing History: